Safavid imperial harem: The harem as a social and political institution

 The mothers of rival princes together with eunuchs engaged in palace intrigues in an attempt to place their candidate on the throne.
 From the middle of the sixteenth century, rivalries between Georgian and Circassian women in the royal harem gave rise to dynastic struggles of an ethnic nature previously unknown at the court.
 When Shah Abbas II died in 1666, palace eunuchs engineered the succession of Suleiman I and effectively seized control of the state.

 Suleiman set up a privy council, which included the most important eunuchs, in the harem, thereby depriving traditional state institutions of their functions.
-The eunuchs' influence over military and civil affairs was checked only by their internal rivalries and the religious movement led by Muhammad Baqir Majlisi.
+The eunuchs' influence over military and civil affairs was checked only by their internal rivalries and the religious movement led by Mohammad-Baqer Majlesi.
 The royal harem reached such proportions under Soltan Hoseyn (1668–1726) that it consumed a large part of state revenues.

 After the fall of the Safavid dynasty, which occurred soon afterwards, eunuchs were never again able to achieve significant political influence as a class in Iran.

 Bloody Ma'bas

 In 1632, a massacre took place in the Royal Safavid harem in Isfahan.

-The massacre took place on the order of Safi I the night to 20 February 1632, and became known under the name Bloody Ma'bas.
+The massacre took place on the order of Safi I the night of 20 February 1632, and became known under the name Bloody Ma'bas.

 Shah Abbas I had his sons killed and his grandsons imprisoned in order to avoid the threat of political conspiracies.
-Upon the death of Abbad I in 1629, however, open rivalry and warfare broke out between the male grandchildren and cousins of Abbas I.

-In 1632, forty women was killed in the Safavid harem alongside all male royal grandchildren on both the male and female line; but also the female ones, in order to avoid all claims on the throne from both the male as well as the female line of the dynasty.
+Upon Abbas I's in 1629, however, open rivalry and warfare broke out between his male grandchildren and cousins.
+In 1632, forty women were killed in the Safavid harem alongside all male royal grandchildren on both the male and female lines in order to avoid all claims to the throne from both the male as well as the female lines of the dynasty.